messaouddhia/fastwebscraper/README.md

 links
-prints all the links from a html file or website
+prints all the links from a  website

 titles
-prints all the titles from a html file or a website
+prints all the titles from a website

 pargraphs
-prints all the paragraphs from a html file or a website
+prints all the paragraphs from a website

 downloadhtml